 Are you interested in tableing at the bookfair?
 Get in touch, tell us about your distro, and reserve a spot!

 The Bookfair Collective is committed to making the event as accessible as possible.
 We realize that society is marked by structural barriers that exclude and marginalize people on a daily basis, and we strive to create an inclusive event that does not replicate such barriers.
 The bookfair will be held in a wheelchair-accessible venue with gender-neutral washrooms; admission is free; lunch, childcare, and family oriented programming will be offered.

 As mentioned previously, the bookfair hopes to bring together people from throughout the region to chat, strategize, build and deepen relationships and networks.
 To that end, we will be organizing billeting for out of town guests.
 If you need a place to stay while you attend the bookfair, get in touch and we'll do our best to find you a spot.

-Website with more info is coming soon!
-Until then, if you have any questions and want more details you can get in touch with us by email at [email protected]
+If you have any questions and want more details you can get in touch with us by email at: [email protected]